 \chapter{Key Insights}

-While writing this thesis, I have had a few insights that now form the leading thread of the text.
+While writing this thesis, I have had a few insights that now form the guiding thread of the text.
 The reader might want to bear these in mind. \begin{enumerate} \item Mathematical insight: Principal bundles are bundles of frames of their associated bundles.
 We can formulate this principle as an equivalence of categories between principal $G$-bundles and $(G,\lambda)$-fibre bundles for an effective action $\lambda$. \item Mathematical insight: It should be possible to construct categories of $(G,\lambda)$-fibre bundles with appropriate connections.
 (In the case of $\GL(\Bbbk^k)$ these would be affine connections.)
-Then the equivalence of 1. should extend to an equivalence of categories between principal bundles with principal connections and these $(G,\lambda)$-bundles with $(G,\lambda)$-connections.
-In the case of $\GL(\Bbbk^k)$ it is obvious from this thesis that this is true and we should easily be able to prove the general claim in an analogous way. \item Didactic insight: Using this equivalence, we can view principal bundles with principal connections (which arise in particle physics) as generalisation of vector bundles with affine connections (which arise in general relativity), the generalising step being the replacement of $\GL(\Bbbk^k)$ by an arbitrary Lie group $G$. \item Physical insight: Because of 1., principal bundles are the natural context for many physical gauge theories.
-Principal connections naturally arise when we try to give a geometric description of gauge invariant interactions.
+Then the equivalence of item 1 should extend to an equivalence of categories between principal bundles with principal connections and these $(G,\lambda)$-bundles with $(G,\lambda)$-connections.
+In the case of $\GL(\Bbbk^k)$ it is clear from this thesis that this is true and we should easily be able to prove the general claim in an analogous way. \item Didactic insight: Using this equivalence, we can view principal bundles with principal connections (which arise in particle physics) as a generalisation of vector bundles with affine connections (which arise in general relativity), the generalising step being the replacement of $\GL(\Bbbk^k)$ by an arbitrary Lie group $G$. \item Physical insight: Because of item 1, principal bundles are the natural context for many physical gauge theories.
+Principal connections naturally arise when we try to give a geometric description of gauge-invariant interactions.
 Principal bundles with connections may serve as a unifying language in physics.
-Not only do they provide a mathematically rigorous framework for first quantised gauge field theories, but they also give geometric interpretations for the physicists' calculations, helping to create overview in this vast subject. \end{enumerate}
+Not only do they provide a mathematically rigorous framework for first-quantised gauge field theories, but they also give geometric interpretations for the physicists' calculations, helping to create an overview of this vast subject. \end{enumerate}